(meals key: B = breakfast; L = lunch; D = dinner)

-Upon arrival you will be met at Guiyan airport and transferred to our joining hotel.
-Typically the group will meet in hotel reception at around 18:00 for a briefing before heading out for our first meal together as a group.
+Upon arrival, you will be met at Guiyan airport and transferred to our joining hotel.
+Typically the group will meet in the hotel reception at around 18:00 for a briefing before heading out for our first meal together as a group.
 In practice each group is different and our final meeting arrangements will be organised and explained to you closer to the time.

 Day 2: Leishan

-With its interesting architecture and characterful riverside promenade the prosperous little town of Leishan is a perfect destination for our first day on the bikes.
-First though we transfer away from the bustle of Guiyan in our support vehicles.
+With its interesting architecture and characterful riverside promenade, the prosperous little town of Leishan is a perfect destination for our first day on the bikes.
+First, though, we transfer away from the bustle of Guiyan in our support vehicles.

 Whilst the group takes luncheon the crew will prepare our bicycles for the afternoon’s ride.
 Ahead of us is a perfect introduction to our cycling journey as we undulate along a quiet valley riding past pine trees and valley views of rice terraces and villages of the Miaow minority people.
 The road undulates to warm us up before the first of two notable climbs leads to tea country, always a lovely backdrop for a bicycle tour.
-A seven kilometre descent leads us into Leishan and our 4 star accommodation, where, following post ride refreshments and a shower we can stroll to the delightfully illuminated town centre where we can dine riverside on the regional speciality, hotpot.
+A seven-kilometre descent leads us into Leishan and our 4-star accommodation, where, following post-ride refreshments and a shower we can stroll to the delightfully illuminated town centre where we can dine riverside on the regional speciality, hotpot.

 Day 3 Yongle

-A smooth winding road rolls through valleys of pine trees and beautiful rice terraces as we tackle two notable notable climbs today, the first of which is 12 kilometres and the second measuring up at nine.
+A smooth winding road rolls through valleys of pine trees and beautiful rice terraces as we tackle two notable climbs today, the first of which is 12 kilometres and the second measuring up at nine.
 The corresponding descents do not disappoint with sweeping corners and more villages of Miao people scattered along the valleys.

-Our destination offers us the opportunity to experience small town life in rural China.
-Our hotel for the night is not the best in China, but it is the best in town, and is clean with AC rooms, a bed, and a warm shower.
+Our destination offers us the opportunity to experience small-town life in rural China.
+Our hotel for the night is not the best in China, but it is the best in town and is clean with AC rooms, a bed, and a warm shower.

 DAY 4: Rongjiang

-A lovely day is ahead for the sporting cyclists amongst the group as we ride a well sealed road that twists, turns and undulates in a manner that should bring a big grin to the face of anyone who loves a spirited ride.
-For the more sedate riders and photographers we have a slight change of flora as the pine becomes denser and bamboo enters the equation.
+A lovely day is ahead for the sporting cyclists amongst the group as we ride a well-sealed road that twists, turns and undulates in a manner that should bring a big grin to the face of anyone who loves a spirited ride.
+For the more sedate riders and photographers, we have a slight change of flora as the pine becomes denser and bamboo enters the equation.
 The rivers we follow flow with green and turquoise water and rice terraces add their unique beauty to the valleys along with the beautiful wooden houses of the Miao people.

 DAY 5: Conjiang

 We join the turquoise water of the Duliu river as we leave the hubbub of Conjiang behind and head for a day of valley cycling.
 The road we follow is wide and well surfaced and a treat for the lover of gentle undulations.
-With a more than a hint of alpine the views are of conifer woods and agricultural clearings on the valley sides as we pass the wooden rural homes that make up the villages of both Dong and Miao people.
+With a more than a hint of alpine, the views are of conifer woods and agricultural clearings on the valley sides as we pass the wooden rural homes that make up the villages of both Dong and Miao people.

 DAY 6: Zhaoxing

-Early risers may find a pre breakfast stroll through the nearby Dong village well a rewarding way to begin the day.
+Early risers may find a pre-breakfast stroll through the nearby Dong village well a rewarding way to begin the day.
 Once breakfast is over it’s back to the bicycles and a return to the Duliu river as we head into Guanxi Autonomous Region for the first time.
 The road here is of more characterful and a quieter demeanour than that of yesterday and with little traffic its winds bumpily through villages of Dong minority people.
-Turning north the road improves markedly as we cycle towards or destination for the day, the Dong village of Zhoxing.
+Turning north the road improves markedly as we cycle towards or destination for the day, the Dong village of Zhaoxing.